odinr/codin/packages/intersection/README.md

 Decimal or CSV decimals `.1,.5,.9` when used from html. flaot array when set by JS

 ## Events
+- `intersection` triggerd when intersection
-- `intersectionin` triggerd when intersecting
+- `intersect-in` triggerd when intersecting
-- `intersectionout` triggerd when not intersecting
+- `intersect-out` triggerd when not intersecting

 ## Example
 ```html